DIDAVA/dPOW/README.md

 # POW
-A very simple proof of work script for nodejs
+A very simple proof of work implementation for nodejs

 ### How to use
 It is very simple and straight forward.
 Please check the `index.js` file to find how to call the pow child process.